tiagoanoliveira/LDTS/README.md

 - Allows parts of the game to be notified as events like defeat or victory.
 - Facilitates the addition of new reactive functionalities without modifying the central code.

-### TESTING

-- Screenshot of coverage report.
-- Link to mutation testing report.